DataDog/documentation/content/en/continuous_integration/setup_pipelines/jenkins.md

 1. Add `logs_enabled: true` to your Agent configuration file `datadog.yaml`, or set the `DD_LOGS_ENABLED=true` environment variable.

 2. Create a file at `/etc/datadog-agent/conf.d/jenkins.d/conf.yaml` (for Linux; [check here for other operating systems][4]) with the following contents.
-Make sure that `service` matches the `traceServiceName` provided earlier:
+Make sure that `service` matches the CI Instance name provided earlier:

 {{< code-block lang="yaml" >}}
 logs: